-In 1998, several Bay View residents came to the South Shore Park Watch and asked for help to organize a farmers’ market to be held in the park.
-As it happened, the Park Watch had been seeking activities that would bring area residents together in the park (can you believe, there was precious little activity in the park in those days?)
-So, the Farmers’ Market at South Shore Park (the name later was changed to South Shore Farmers’ Market), became a committee of the Park Watch.
+In 1998, several Bay View residents came to the South Shore Park Watch (SSPW) and asked for help to organize a farmers market to be held in the park.
+As it happened, SSPW had been seeking activities that would bring area residents together in the park (can you believe, there was precious little activity in the park in those days?)
+So, the Farmers’ Market at South Shore Park, now known as the South Shore Farmers Market (SSFM), launched as a committee of SSPW.

 Early in the morning on July 24, 1999, our volunteers waited in the park to greet the vendors and help them set up.
 Actually, we were not sure how many – if any of them – would show up.
-But six adventuresome vendors did come: They included Dolly Mertens of Wildflour Bakery and Henry Kiesow of Flower Petals – both of whom have not missed a season since.
-Others at that first market were growers Tou Xiong from Racine County and Lisa Kent from Columbia County, Bay View’s own Hi-Fi Café with coffee and rolls, and another grower from Mayville, whose name has been lost to history, unless someone out there remembers.
+But six adventuresome vendors did come: They included Dolly Mertens of Wildflour Bakery and Henry Kiesow of Flower Petals – both of whom have not missed a season (Wildflour celebrated their final year in 2021).
+Others first market vendors were growers Tou Xiong from Racine County and Lisa Kent from Columbia County, Bay View’s own Hi-Fi Café with coffee and rolls, and another grower from Mayville (whose name has been lost to history, unless someone out there remembers).

 Our sponsors the first year were Chiropractic Health and Wellness, Inter-Organizational Council of Bay View, Milwaukee Forge, Contemporary Catering, Pick ‘n Save and Bay View Printing.
 We used the sponsorship money to pay for insurance and posters, flyers, signs and ads, all designed by volunteer Sue Boyle, who still does the honors each year.
 Eventually, we were able to purchase two tents, two tables, four chairs, a first-aid pack and a fire extinguisher.
 We were living high!